-Court removes Thai PM Yingluck Shinawatra
+Court removes Thai PM Yingluck Shinawatra from office

-"Therefore her prime minister status has ended ...
+"Therefore her prime minister status has ended...
 Yingluck can no longer stay in her position acting as caretaker prime minister," presiding judge Charoon Intachan said in a televised ruling.

 They have returned Shinawatra-led or linked governments to power in every election since 2001.